-Associate Professor C. Kielinen (chairman) Associate Professors L. Burden, † C. Danford, J. Derhammer, M. Doornbos, B. Gordon, M. Leen, T. Mansen, D. Rubingh, B. Timmermans Instructors L. Fagerman, K. Jacobus, B. Medema Teacher-Practitioners J. Staufenberg, M. Vanderveen (Holland Community Hospital), M. Miller, L. Stachel (Butterworth Hospital)
+Professor C. Kielinen (chair)

+Assistant Professors † C. Danford, M. Doornbos (acting chair, first semester), B. Gordon, M. Gritter, M. Leen, B. Medema, D. Rubingh, B. Timmermans

+Instructor S. Vandenberg

+Teacher-Practitioners M. Vanderveen (Holland Community Hospital), M. Miller, S. Mlynarezyk (Butterworth Hospital)

-STUDENTS SHOULD INDICATE their interest in nursing at the time they apply for admission to the college.
-They should start work on their prenursing requirements in their freshman year, following the suggested program closely.
-Transfer students who wish to be considered for admission to the nursing program should apply to the Office of Admissions of the college.
+Students should indicate their interest in nursing at the time they apply for admission to the college.
+They should start work on their prenursing requirements in their freshman year, following closely the suggested program on page 70.
+Transfer students who wish to be considered for admission to the nursing program should consult the department chair.

 Students wishing to enter the Hope-Calvin Department of Nursing should make formal application to the department by January 15 of their sophomore year.
 Applicants should be aware that admission to the nursing program is selective and is not guaranteed by a student's acceptance to the college.
 Further information and application forms are available in the Department of Nursing and in the Registrar's Office.

-The Hope-Calvin nursing program is described in detail on page 76.
-Prospective students should consult Miss Cynthia E. Kielinen.
+The baccalaureate nursing program requirements are described on pages 69-70.

-The baccalaureate nursing program requires fourteen and a quarter course units: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.

-301 Concepts of Nursing.
+- 301 Concepts of Nursing.
 F. This course introduces the nursing student to the theory and practice of professional nursing.
 The course focuses upon the concepts of Man, Health, and Nursing.
 Prerequisites: admission to the nursing program and registration in 311 and 321.
-Ms. L. Fagerman.

-311 Communication, Relationships, and the Nursing Process.
+Staff. - 311 Communication, Relationships, and the Nursing Process.
 F. Communication skills, relationship development, health assessment, and decision-making as they relate to the nursing process.
 Clinical experiences provide opportunities for the application of theoretical concepts to well clients.
 Individual family visits will be arranged.
 Prerequisites: admission to the nursing program and registration in 301 and 321.
-Ms. J. Derhammer, Ms. D. Rubingh.

-321 Assessment and Intervention Strategies for Nursing.
+Ms. D. Rubingh. - 321 Assessment and Intervention Strategies for Nursing.
 F. This course is designed to assist students in developing general physical assessment skills and basic procedural skills necessary for providing nursing care to clients.
 The course consists of two hours of theory presentation and three hours of laboratory per week.
 Prerequisites: admission to the nursing program and registration in 301 and 311.
-Ms. B. Medema, Ms. B. Timmermans.

-- 352 Alterations, Adaptations, and Nursing I. S, one and three-quarters course.
+Ms. B. Medema, Ms. B. Timmermans. - 352 Alterations, Adaptations, and Nursing I. S, one and three-quarters course units.
 An introduction to the adaptation process of clients in altered states of health.
-Consideration is given to pathophysiology, sociocultural factors, and developmental concepts.
-The role of the professional nurse is examined with respect to leadership, legalethical issues, standards of practice, and research.
-The course consists of six hours of theory presentation and seminar discussion each week.
-Seminar topics relate core theory to student experiences in concurrent clinical course, 375.
+Consideration is given to pathophysiology, socio-cultural factors, and developmental concepts.
+The role of the professional nurse is examined with respect to leadership, legal-ethical issues, standards of practice, and research.
+The course consists of six hours of theory presentation each week.

 Prerequisites: 301, 311, 321, and registration in two sections of 375.
 Staff.

 - 373 Acute Care Nursing.
 May-June Term.
 An in-depth exposure to the reality of nursing practice providing care for clients with alterations of health status.
-The four-week experience includes application of nursing theory to practice and a clinical examination during the fourth week.
+The four-week experience includes application of nursing theory to practice.
 Prerequisites: 352 and two sections of 375.
 Staff.

-- 375 Nursing Care for Clients in Altered States of Health I. F and S, one and a half course.
+- 375 Nursing Care for Clients in Altered States of Health I. F and S, one and one-half course units.
 Clinical nursing practice in a nursing specialty area provides students with an opportunity to apply core theory within a nursing setting.
 Clinical conferences are held weekly.
-The course consists of eighteen hours of clinical laboratory a week.
+The course consists of sixteen hours of clinical laboratory per week.
 Students select two clinical components concurrently with 352:

 - 1. Nursing care of child-bearing families

-- Nursing care of children
+- 2. Nursing care of children

 - 3. Mental health nursing

 - 4. Nursing care of adults